HUBformat/FPHUB_sqrt/README.md

 ## Usage

 You can try this module in isolation by yourself my running the `make` command.
 This will launch the testbench contained in `m̀ain.cpp`, which reads from a .csv file the expected inputs and outputs, and compares them with the ones provided by the main module.
+It also generates a `.vcd` trace file, which you can visualize with gtkwave or a similar program.

 To integrate the divider into your own project: